YAlmonkari/RaspberryPiSteamingAndPictures/README.md

 with a raspberrian strech and a copy of a ffmpeg installed.

-In order to run them (./file.sh) you have to make them executable by typyng: chmod +x file.sh
+In order to run them (./file.sh) you have to make them executable by typing: chmod +x file.sh